Skip to main content

 Best suited for

-Mid-value bikes where theft protection is a priority but the full cost of comprehensive is not justified.
-A solid middle ground for riders who garage their bike, fit an immobiliser or disc lock, and build up a no-claims bonus by riding claim-free.
+Mid-value bikes where theft protection matters but paying for full comprehensive is hard to justify.
+A good middle ground if you garage your bike, fit a disc lock or immobiliser, and are building up a no-claims bonus.

 Most Popular